mmurali05/Cerebras-Systems-Fellowship/README.md

    - Fetches interview questions with clear problem statements and step-by-step solutions.
 - parse_question Function:
-   - Separates problems and solutions using the "### Solution" delimiter to ensure solutions are hidden initially. interview_simulation Function:
+   - Separates problems and solutions using the "### Solution" delimiter to ensure solutions are hidden initially.
+- interview_simulation Function:
    - Simulates a complete interview process, including question generation, response capture, evaluation, and feedback.

 **Future Roadmap**:
-- Advanced Evaluation
-   - Enhance response evaluation using LLMs to provide nuanced feedback (e.g., recognizing partially correct answers).
-- Video Walkthroughs:
-  - Provide youtube videos that explain topics for visual learners.
+- Behavioral Interview Module
+   - Use LlamaIndex for sentiment analysis and structured feedback on behavioral responses.

-- Website
+- Website Deployment
-   - Create a front-end website to deploy this simulator.
+   - Develop a front-end interface to make the simulator widely accessible to users.